dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 > 2. Epigenomics and beyond -> LUNAR-1, Guardant Health (ECLIPSE trial, failure of COBRA, etc.).
 Incorporation of other molecular markers cfRNA, miRNA...

 Although genetic variants are by far the most assessed marker for detecting ctDNA/MRD, an increasing part of the attention has shifted to exploring the epigenomic landscape of ctDNA and, in particular, methylation.
 Indeed, aberrant methylation is a major player in tumorigenesis that, in contrast to tumor mutations, appears to be more consistent across tumors from different patients and stages [@garrigouStudyHypermethylatedCirculating2016; @haoDNAMethylationMarkers2017; @luoCirculatingTumorDNA2020].
 As it can be inferred, the study of the methylome is promising for the agnostic assessment of MRD, in which sensitivity of detection is often hindered by the heterogeneity of the tumor mutational landscape.

 The fragmentation patterns of the cfDNA (fragmentomics) also reveal important epigenomic insights that give away the presence of ctDNA: mainly, cancer-derived fragments are shorter than those of non-cancerous origin, and the specific regions in which the DNA is cleaved can show alterations in nucleosome positioning and chromatin accesibility.
-A key study in the field of fragmentomics was performed by Cristiano et al., which developed
+A key study in the field of fragmentomics was performed by Cristiano et al., which developed a gradient boosting machine learning model that was able to predict the presence of ctDNA by training on the WGS data of

 > Talk about Guardant Reveal and Guardant Infinity, which presents results in ASCO 2024, COSMOS study. ### Guardant Health to present data at ASCO GI supporting use of liquid biopsy to predict colon cancer recurrence [Guardant Health, Inc. - Guardant Health to present data at ASCO GI supporting use of liquid biopsy to predict colon cancer recurrence](https://investors.guardanthealth.com/press-releases/press-releases/2024/Guardant-Health-to-present-data-at-ASCO-GI-supporting-use-of-liquid-biopsy-to-predict-colon-cancer-recurrence/default.aspx)